-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended March 31, 2018

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission file number: 001-37856

-Medpace Holdings, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 32-0434904 (I.R.S.
-Employer Identification No.)

-5375 Medpace Way, Cincinnati, OH 45227 (Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer \times Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-Indicate the number of shares outstanding of each of the issuer's classes of Common Stock, as of the latest practicable date.

-Class Number of Shares Outstanding Common Stock \$0.01 par value 35,507,414 shares outstanding as of April 27, 2018
+Mar ⊠ k One) QUARTERLY REPORT PURSUANT TO SECTION 1934 N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly per riod ended September 30, 2018 or TRANSITION REPORT PURSUANT TO SECTION 1934 N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition p period from to .
+Commission file number: 001-37856 Holdings, Inc. trant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 32-0434904 (I.R.S.
+Employer Identification No.) Vay, Cincinnati, OH 45227 pal executive offices) (Zip Code) · 13) 579-9911 one number, including area code) rts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of egistrant was required to file such reports), and (2) has been subject to such filing onically every Interactive Data File required to be submitted pursuant to Rule 405 s (or for such shorter period that the registrant was required to submit such 0 l filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or er", "accelerated filer", "smaller reporting company" and "emerging growth • arge e accelerated filer Accelerated filer] accelerated filer Smaller reporting company \Box] ging growth company 🗵 If an emerging growth company, indicate by check mark if the region revised financial accounting standards provided pursuant to Sectio strant has elected not to use the extended transition period for complying with any n 13(a) of the Exchange Act. ⊠ 7 Indicate by check mark whether the registrant is a shell company (a Indicate the number of shares outstanding of each of the issuer's cl Class - Common Stock \$0.01 par value Number of Shares Outstanding 35,605,064 shares outstanding as of October 26, 2018

-MEDPACE HOLDINGS, INC. AND SUBSIDIARIES FORM 10-Q FOR QUARTERLY PERIOD ENDED MARCH 31, 2018
+MEDPACE HOLDINGS, INC. AND SUBSIDIARIES FORM 10-Q FOR QUARTERLY PERIOD ENDED SEPTEMBER 30, 2018